-- 1.51 If administering over the counter and/or prescribed medication to a child, the registered person does so only following written agreement with the parent with an understanding of the possible side effects of the medication and safe dosage as stated on the box should it be an over the counter medication.
+1.51 If administering over the counter and/or prescribed medication to a child, the registered person does so only following written agreement with the parent with

+- an understanding of the possible side effects of the medication and safe dosage as stated on the medication should it be an over the counter medication.
 For prescribed medication see 1.52. - 1.52 All medicines are stored in their original containers, are clearly marked (and, in the case of prescription-only medicines, are clearly labelled with the child's name) and are inaccessible to children.
-The registered person ensures medication is not received or kept into the setting if it is out of date.
-The registered person finds out from the person delivering the child exactly when medication was last administered. - 1.53 If the administration of any prescribed medication requires technical/medical knowledge, the registered person obtains training from a qualified, accredited health professional specific to the needs of the child e.g. epi pens. - 1.54 Written records are kept of all medicines administered to children, and parents sign the record book to acknowledge the entry. - 1.55 Prescribed medicines are not administered unless a doctor has prescribed them for that child.

-- 1.61 Providers must be registered with the Office of Environment Health and Pollution Regulation.
-All staff that prepare snacks on the premises must ensure they have the minimum of level 1 Food Hygiene qualification.
-All staff who prepare meals, must have minimum Level 2 Food Hygiene Qualification.
-Best practice would be for at least one member of staff to have completed level 2 Food Hygiene as this includes the cleaning and hygienic requirements. - 1.62 The registered person ensures that the children receive varied and nutritious food that is prepared in an appropriate manner, adequate in quantity and consistent

-- with the requirements of the parents, and meets the religious, cultural and dietary requirements of children.
+The registered person ensures medication is not received or kept in the setting if it is out of date.
+The registered person finds out from parents exactly when medication was last administered. - 1.53 If the administration of any prescribed medication requires technical/medical knowledge, the registered person obtains training from a qualified, accredited health professional specific to the needs of the child e.g. epi pens. - 1.54 Written records are kept of all medicines administered to children, and parents sign the record book to acknowledge the entry. - 1.55 Prescribed medicines are not administered unless a doctor has prescribed them for that child. - 1.61 Childminders must be registered with the Office of Environment Health and Pollution Regulation.
+Childminders who are preparing meals, must have a minimum level 2 Food Hygiene Qualification, which includes the cleaning and hygienic requirements. - 1.62 The registered person ensures that the children receive varied and nutritious food that is prepared in an appropriate manner, adequate in quantity and consistent with the requirements of the parents, and meets the religious, cultural and dietary requirements of children.
 Advice about nutritious food is sought from the Community Dietician, as necessary. - 1.63 Children who stay for the whole day are offered a midday meal and other snacks and drinks routinely (meals may be supplied by the parents).
 There must be facilities for children to sit at tables for their meals.
 Sterilisation equipment must be used for any feeding equipment and dummies.
 Records must be kept of babies' food intake for parents.
-All crockery and utensils to be cleaned and disinfected after use as detailed in the FSMS based on HACCP principles. - 1.64 All food is stored safely and, if necessary, in a refrigerator at a temperature below 8°C or hot holding (storage of hot foods) at a temperature over 63°C. If parents provide packed lunches, they are informed of items that can be stored safely and include an icepack in the child's packed lunch box.
-Fresh drinking water is available to children at all times. - 1.65 The Provider obtains and records information from parents about each child's dietary requirements, preferences and food allergies, and acts in line with this information. - 1.66 Feeding should take place in accordance with the individual needs of the child and not as part of a daily routine.
-Babies should be held during bottle feeding, preferably by their key person.
+All crockery and utensils to be cleaned and disinfected after use as detailed in the FSMS. - 1.64 All food is stored safely and, if necessary, in a refrigerator at a temperature below 8°C or hot holding (storage of hot foods) at a temperature over 63°C. If parents provide packed lunches, they are informed of what can be stored safely and include an icepack in the child's packed lunch box.
+Fresh drinking water is available to children at all times. - 1.65 The Childminder obtains and records information from parents about each child's dietary requirements, preferences and food allergies, and acts in line with this information. - 1.66 Feeding should take place in accordance with the individual needs of the child and not as part of a daily routine.
+Babies should be held during bottle feeding.